hydrodynamicstability/statquotes/README.md

   - Speculations on the path of statistics.
 In *The Practice of Data Analysis:  Essays in Honor of John W. Tukey*, ed. by D. R. Brillinger, L. T. Fernholz, and S. Morgenthaler.
 Princeton University Press, pp. 26-45.

-- "Biostatistician:  One who has neither the intellect for mathematics nor the commitment to medicine but likes to dabble in both."
+- "Biostatistician:  One who has neither the intellect for mathematics nor the commitment for medicine but likes to dabble in both."

   - Stephen Senn (2007)